Updated November 2022

 We at Eliatra are very excited about OpenSearch for various reasons.

-, moving away from open-source software altogether.
-This caused a lot of confusion amongst users, and especially amongst companies that offered Elasticsearch as a managed service.
+, moving away from Open Source software altogether.
+This caused a lot of confusion among users, especially among companies that offered Elasticsearch as a managed service.

 Constant changes in the licensing model put your investment at risk.

 AWS promised that while they will probably remain the steward of the OpenSearch project, it is open for anyone to participate and contribute.
-With big players like Red Hat, SAP or logz.io already contributing, we think we will see a thriving community and ecosystem in the future.
+With big players like Red Hat, SAP, IBM or logz.io already contributing, we will see a thriving community and ecosystem in the future.
 By using OpenSearch, you can avoid the dreaded vendor lock-in.
 No more surprises when “circumstances have changed

 Should You Migrate Now?